tanguybernard/human-sciences/README.md

 ## Rory Sutherland : La perspective fait tout

-Les circonstances de nos vies importe moins à notre bonheur que le sentiment de controle qu'on ressent avoir sur nos vies
+Les circonstances de nos vies importe moins à notre bonheur que le sentiment de controle qu'on ressent avoir sur nos vies.

+Things are not what they are; they are what we think they are

+Nous avons certainement donné trop d’importance à des solutions d’ingénierie techniques et vraiment pas assez aux solutions psychologiques.

 Praxeology is the study of human choice, action and decision-making.